extreme-top/extreme-top/README.md

 </ul>

 <h3> E-Commerce </h3>
-A website designed to allow its users to create and publish ads where they can sell items and buy them equally.
+<ul> A website designed to allow its users to create and publish ads where they can sell items and buy them equally. </ul>

 <h2> Technologies & Languages I Use </h2>